Terpenes May Improve Effectiveness of Medical Marijuana

 Terpenoids can be used for more than countering THC-induced anxiety.
 Russo discussed interactions to treat a number of issues including: pain, inflammation, depression, addiction, epilepsy, cancer, and infections.

 Russo believes pinene would be useful in the treatment of MRSA.
 Cannabigerol (CBG) is a potent MRSA inhibitor, and can be found with small amounts of THC.
 Because of this Russo suggests a whole-plant extract, high in CBG and pinene, which was found to have its own anti-MRSA qualities in 2010.

 “Combining terpenoids with a CBD-rich extract may help treat the wide-ranging effects of Alzheimer’s disease.”

-Terpenes could also aid in Alzheimer’s treatment with cannabidiol (CBD).
+Findings suggest terpenes could also aid in Alzheimer’streatment with cannabidiol (CBD).
 Linalool, which is prominent in lavender, helps counter stress and anxiety.
 Limonene is commonly used in aromatherapy to improve mood, and pinene is known to promote alertness and memory retention.
-Combining these terpenoids with a CBD-rich extract may help treat the wide-ranging effects of Alzheimer’s disease.
+Combining these terpenoids with a CBD-rich extract is promising for treating the wide-ranging effects of Alzheimer’s disease.